 Danniel (with two ‘N’s) wandered over to me beer in hand, a common sight.
-Barely audible over the din of the party, he yelled, “Road trip!
+Barely audible over the din of the party, he’d yelled, “Road trip!
 You in…?”
 Here we go again, I thought, and rolled my eyes.
 “Hey, c’mon, man.
 Hear me out!”
-And so I did.
+And so I had.

 Danniel liked the Stones, but loved the Airplane.
 He knew I was a Stones fan, too, and that I loved Santana.
 So that night he tried to twist my arm into traveling with him to a concert to see all three.
 “That would be great, right?” he’d yelled.
 “Hard to argue,” I’d yelled in response.

 But there were obstacles.
 It was November, and there was snow on the ground, lots of snow.
 And this concert was in San Francisco.
 “That’s California,” I’d said.
 “Are you nuts?
-That’s… that’s a thousand miles away!”
-More, he’d said.
+We’re in London, that’s… that’s a thousand miles away!”
+“More,” he’d said.
 Fine.
 But then there was the issue of transportation – how would we get there?